-The Daisy Hill Koala Centre is located a small detour off the highway south of the city.
-It first opened in 1995 and is nestled into extensive gum-covered hillside with picnic spots and walking trails where you have a good chance of seeing kangaroos, wallabies and koalas in the wild.
+The Daisy Hill Koala Centre is located on a small detour off the highway south of the city.
+It first opened in 1995 and is nestled into the extensive gum-covered hillside with picnic spots and walking trails where you have a good chance of seeing kangaroos, wallabies and koalas in the wild.

 The Koala Centre is free to enter and open daily from 10 am until 4 pm.
 From the 2 levels inside you can see the current resident koalas which are all wild born.
 Some are being rehabilitated for release while others are unable to be returned to the wild for various reasons due to the illness or injury that had them rescued initially.
-While we were last there a couple of the carers had joey pouches for young koalas who had been rescued before they were weaned and need 24 hour attention.
+While we were last there a couple of the carers had joey pouches for young koalas who had been rescued before they were weaned and needed 24-hour attention.
 This is a huge obligation with frequent feeding but so rewarding when they are released and join the wild population.

 Parks and gardens

 Brisbane has 2 botanic gardens, the City Gardens were the original but when the river flooded destroying valuable specimens in 1974 a decision was made to move the gardens to higher ground west of the city centre in the foothills of Mt Coot-tha.

 The 56-hectare gardens are free to visit and you can get here by private vehicle or on public transport from the city.
 They are an excellent sub-tropical garden with a dramatic domed hot house, fernery, rainforest walks, multiple lakes, bonsai house, Japanese garden, edible garden and sections that feature arid garden plants, native Australian plants, bamboo grove and a Pacific Island collection.

 This view from the lookout within the botanic gardens back to the city is pretty good but you can continue to walk up the hillside to the Mt Coot-tha lookout if you are feeling energetic.